Mahmoud Kalari

-Kalari's directorial debut was Abr-O Aftaab (1997) on which he was also the writer and cinematographer.
-It was screened at the Montreal and Chicago Film Festivals and won the Best Film award at Argentina's Mardel Plata Film Festival.
+Kalari's directorial debut was Abe-O Aftaab (1997) on which he was also the writer and cinematographer.
+It was screened at the Montreal and Chicago Film Festivals and won the Best Film award at Argentina's Mar del Plata Film Festival.

-Kalari was selected as a Jury Panelist for Poland Film Festival both in 1999 and 2000.
+Kalari was selected as a Jury Panelist for the Poland Film Festival both in 1999 and 2000.
 In 2001, Nant Festival in Paris held a tribute to his work as a photographer and exhibited his photographs.
 In 2005 he won the best cinematography award for Bab'Aziz (2005), directed by Tunisian-French director Nacer Khemir, from the Tatarstan International Muslim Film Festival.
 Later, a gallery of his photos shot during the Iranian Revolution of 1979 was opened to the public, and a photo book of his work from that era was published.
 Kalari's work on the internationally critically acclaimed and Oscar-winning film A Separation (2011), earned him a Silver Frog from Plus Camerimage International Film Festival of the Art of Cinematography in 2011.